ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 --- | --- | ---
 Conditional Access Enabled| Device Based | To meet security and business requirements.
 This allows only approved and agency issued devices access to the Agency's resources.
 Agencies should avoid using Trusted IPs where possible and leverage Intune compliance.
 Compliance status is reported back to Azure AD and is evaluated with Conditional Access.

-Additional Conditional Access Design Decisions for hybrid implementations.
+Conditional Access Policy Design Decisions for all agencies and implementation types.

 Configuration | Description
 --- | ---
 BLOCK - Legacy Authentication | This global policy blocks all connections from insecure legacy protocols like ActiveSync, IMAP, POP3, etc.
 BLOCK - High-Risk Sign-Ins | This global policy blocks all high-risk authentications (requires Azure AD Premium P2).
 BLOCK - Countries not Allowed | This global policy blocks all connections from countries not in the Allowed countries list.
 GRANT - Terms of Use | This global policy forces Terms of Use on all authentications.
+Terms of Use is a one-off acceptance, it is used for users to accept their security responsibilities before access is granted.
 GRANT - Browser Access | General browser access policy that grants authentication from a browser on any device with MFA requirement.
 SESSION - Block Unmanaged Browser File Downloads | Browsers on unmanaged devices can never download files and attachments from SharePoint Online and Exchange Online.
 GRANT - Intune Enrolment | Devices can authenticate to Intune for enrolment.
 GRANT - Mobile Device Access | Grants access to managed mobile devices that are enrolled and compliant in Intune.
 An approved Microsoft app is required.
-GRANT - Windows Device Access | Grants access to managed Windows devices that are Hybrid Azure AD Joined (joined to on-prem AD and Azure AD).
+GRANT - Windows Device Access | Grants access to managed Windows devices that are Intune enrolled, and or Hybrid Azure AD Joined (joined to an on-premises AD and Azure AD).<br />Note, Hybrid Azure AD join only applies to Hybrid implementation types.
 GRANT - Guest Access (B2B) | Approved apps that guest users can access (requires MFA).
 BLOCK - Guest Access (B2B) | Blocked apps that guest users can never access.